akuyper/STAT359_CV/README.md

 1. `git clone git@github.com:austinkim118/STAT359_CV.git`
 1. After cloning the Github repo, move all the datasets being used into the cloned folder
-1. Modify the R scripts so it outputs datasheets to youor desired location (and modify any file names as needed)
+1. Modify the R scripts so it outputs datasheets to your desired location (and modify any file names as needed)
 1. Run your script!

 ## Size of dataset issues